openlawteam/docs/docs/openlaw-elements/README.md

 #### onChangeFunction

-This is the method through which you'll handle form changes, as a user types into form fields or makes value changes, the event will fire.
+This is the method through which you'll handle form changes.
+As a user types into form fields or makes value changes, the event will fire.

 ```
 onChangeFunction={onChange}